sgrayston65/BankApi/README.md

 - [Swagger (Swashbuckle)](https://github.com/domaindrivendev/Swashbuckle.AspNetCore)

 ## Getting Started
-Open a terminal and run:
+- Open a terminal and run:
-docker compose /Couchbase/Docker-Compose/docker-compose.yaml
+- docker compose /Couchbase/Docker-Compose/docker-compose.yaml.
-Open a browser and go to http://localhost:8091
+- Open a browser and go to http://localhost:8091.
-Login with Username: Admin, Password: password
+- Login with Username: Admin, Password: password to check that database.

+Open solution from Visual Studio 2022 and run in debugger.

 ### Prerequisites